cpauliat/my-terraform-aws-examples/13c_AWS_demo_VPC_RDS_aurora_mysql_serverless_v2/README.md

 ## Notes

 - Database password is randomly generated and displayed in Terraform output
-- Aurora cluster provides high availability with automatic failover
-- Reader instances can be used for read-only workloads
-- Database is accessible only from within the VPC for security
+- Aurora Serverless v2 scales instantly based on demand without connection drops
+- No auto-pause feature ensures consistent availability
-- Perfect for production-like MySQL workloads requiring high availability
+- Perfect for production workloads with variable demand
-- Consider Aurora Serverless for variable workloads
-- Monitor costs as Aurora provisioned instances run continuously
+- Supports MySQL 8.0 and latest Aurora features
+- More expensive than Serverless v1 but provides better performance and availability